 For SharePoint Server or SharePoint Foundation

-The list of available languages from which users can select the display language of their user interface is generated by the language packs that are installed on the server computers for your organization’s SharePoint installation.
+The list of available languages that users can select is generated by the language packs that are installed on the SharePoint servers for your organization.
 These language packs must be installed by a server farm administrator—that is, someone in your IT organization who has the appropriate permission levels to download language packs onto your organization’s server computers.
-For a list of languages that SharePoint Server 2016 and SharePoint Server 2019 support, see Install or uninstall language packs for SharePoint Servers 2016 and 2019.
+For a list of languages that SharePoint Servers 2016 and 2019 support, see Install or uninstall language packs for SharePoint Servers 2016 and 2019.

 For SharePoint Online